jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   NameError: name 'telephone' is not defined

-which I add to the list of exceptions
+which I will add to the list of exceptions

 .. code-block:: python